michaglia/michaglia/README.md

 I'm Michela, a Data Science student passionate about ML, RL and NLP.
 I love to learn new stuff and to improve my coding skills in my free time.

-Currently, I am working on developing a Reinforcement Learning project and I am planning to start one on Sentiment Analysis.
+Currently, I am working on my thesis and I plan to develop a RL project soon.
 Stay tuned! 🎵

 #### Contact Me